 There are plenty of think tanks in Washington that define the left.
 And plenty that define the right.
-But Third Way is the only DC think tank that has been described as “incorrigible pragmatists," “radical centrists" and “the best source for new ideas in public policy."
 If you are an ideologically rebellious, fresh-thinking policy wonk willing to listen and learn, we'd like you to join us.

-The Third Way Fellowship is a full-time, 12-month program that comes with a $50,000 annual stipend and two weeks paid vacation, plus healthcare and benefits.
+The Nancy Hale Fellows Program is a full-time, 12-month program that comes with a $50,000 annual stipend and two weeks paid vacation, plus healthcare and benefits.
 But we're actually offering much more: the chance to be in the room when we meet with top Washington policy players; to co-author papers and work with our policy teams to produce new ideas, research, and insights; to learn a methodology that is intellectually rigorous; and to leverage our wide-ranging DC network into future career opportunities.

 Third Way is an equal opportunity employer – women, minorities, and people with disabilities are encouraged to apply.

 National Security Fellow

 Third Way’s National Security Program is seeking a fellow to join a dynamic team that is providing elected officials, policy makers, and candidates with a foundation to address many critical security topics.
 The program crafts tough and smart security agendas with a focus on global hotspots, national security law, budgets, and public opinion.
 The team identifies pragmatic solutions for high-profile national security problems that have complex politics, with a focus on legislation.
 This position will be filled by a hard-working, self-motivated individual who is interested in learning more about how Congress and the Executive Branch interact in developing national security policy across a range of issues – military, intelligence, and foreign policy.

 The fellow will report to the Vice President of National Security.